adexdams/ml-supervised-learning/README.md

-# ml-supervised-learning
+# ML Supervised Learning (Classification Problem)
-This ML project shows a model that classifies features into those that meet target or not.
+This ML project shows a model that classifies features into those that meet the target or not.

 ## Problem Statement